 What is Complex Regional Pain Syndrome?

-Complex Regional Pain Syndrome (CRPS) (which is often misquoted as Chronic Regional Pain Syndrome) is a chronic pain condition which develops following trauma, and leads to severe, debilitating, persistent pain.
+Complex Regional Pain Syndrome (CRPS) (often misquoted as Chronic Regional Pain Syndrome) is a chronic pain condition that develops following trauma and leads to severe, debilitating, persistent pain.

-It is caused by an injury to the ‘sympathetic nerves’ and is typically characterised by intense burning pain, increased skin sensitivity, changes in skin colour and temperature and abnormal nail and hair growth.
-The areas affected are most often the arms, hands, legs and feet, but it can effect many other areas of the body.
+The cause of CRPS is an injury to the ‘sympathetic nerves’ and is typically characterised by intense burning pain, increased skin sensitivity, changes in skin colour and temperature and abnormal nail and hair growth.
+The areas affected are most often the arms, hands, legs and feet, but it can affect many other areas of the body.

 Stages of CRPS